George Foster Peabody: Business career

-Philanthropic activities
+Philanthropy

 Peabody served from 1884 to 1930 as a trustee of Hampton University, one of Virginia's historically black universities, where he established in the university library the Peabody Collection of rare materials on African-American history, one of the largest collections in the United States.

 In 1901, Peabody donated land for Peabody Park at the University of North Carolina at Greensboro.

 He funded YMCA of Metropolitan Columbus, in Georgia, built in 1903, believed to be the only marble "Y" building in the United States.